coolnickname/nuclear-energy/_pages/regulations_international.md

 As part of the international safety framework that the IAEA provides has the International Nuclear and Radiological Event Scale (INES) been created.
 This is a scale that member states can voluntarily use to express the significance of unusual nuclear activities on public safety.
 The scales ranges from 1 (anomaly) to 7 (major accident) and does so logarithmically, meaning each level is 10 times more severe than the previous.
 In case an event is considered not relevant to safety it can be attributed as a level 0 event.

+Some international treaties that are currently applicable to The Netherlands are as follows:
+- The IAEA's "Convention on Early Notification of a Nuclear Accident", which says states should quickly share information about nuclear accidents with the IAEA and nearby countries if there is a chance of cross-border consequences.
+- The IAEA's "Convention for Assistance in the Case of a Nuclear Accident or Radiological Emergency", which says states should send eachother help in case of a radiological emergency.
+- The IAEA Safety Standard "Preparedness and Response for a Nuclear or Radiological Emergency", which gives a general framework of how the safety measures and emergency response plans of a state should look.

 <br><br><br><br>

 ***